(213) 537-9906

 1. Look at your beneficiary designations.
 Updated?
 Contingent named?
 Per stirpes elected?

 For most linemen who do this exercise, the gap is larger than they expected — not because they were irresponsible, but because income grew faster than coverage was updated.
+The same dynamic applies across blue-collar workers more broadly.

 How to Add Coverage Without Starting Over